NikGunRay/cybersecurity-portfolio/README.md

 - 11+ years in cybersecurity sales, now going full throttle into my true love- technical security
 - Strength: breaking down complex topics into clear, actionable solutions
 - Passionate about cyber — driven by curiosity, continuous learning, and real-world application
-- Focused on becoming the engineer I would have loved to work with
+- Focused on joining the ranks of the engineers I've had the pleasure to learn and work with

 ---